Britain's young voters are angry, not apathetic

 'There's a lot of distrust out there'

+olls suggest Prime Minister Theresa May's ruling Conservative Party still has a lead over Labour, although the gap has narrowed in recent weeks.
+But polls are weighted to take the expected turnout of different age groups into account, and history shows that turnout among young people is usually much lower than among older voters.

-Polls suggest Prime Minister Theresa May's ruling Conservative Party still has a lead over Labour, although the gap has narrowed in recent weeks.
+olls suggest Prime Minister Theresa May's ruling Conservative Party still has a lead over Labour, although the gap has narrowed in recent weeks.
 But polls are weighted to take the expected turnout of different age groups into account, and history shows that turnout among young people is usually much lower than among older voters.

 In 2015, an estimated 57% of registered voters between 18 and 24 didn't vote, compared to just 22% of those aged 65 and over.